MicrosoftDocs/sql-docs/docs/ssdt/using-test-conditions-in-sql-server-unit-tests.md

 For an example of how to use expected exceptions and a negative SQL Server unit test, see [Walkthrough: Creating and Running a SQL Server Unit Test](../ssdt/walkthrough-creating-and-running-a-sql-server-unit-test.md).

 ## <a name="SpecifyDataChecksum"></a>Specifying a Data Checksum
-To display the SQL Server Unit Test Designer, double click the unit test source code file in **Solution Explorer**.
+To display the SQL Server Unit Test Designer, double-click the unit test source code file in **Solution Explorer**.

 After you add a Data Checksum test condition to your database unit test, you must configure the expected checksum by using the following procedure: